 Despite their enormous contributions, there is little empirical research documenting the achievements of women religious in Africa or of the challenges they face.
 However, a case is made here that providing skills development for women in the sub-Saharan region might be a strategy for engendering change and development.3 Learn more about the work of ASEC.

 As you can see, all women religious take the same vows of poverty, chastity and obedience.
 However, the vows differ between solemn and simple forms.
 Solemn vows are taken by nuns in a public setting and recognized by the church as solemn.
-Sisters take simple vows, which can be public or private.
+Other sisters (apostolic women religious), take simple vows, which can be public or private.
 Simple vows refer to any vows not deemed solemn by the church.

-As you can see, there are several differences between sisters and nuns, although the words are often used interchangeably.
+As you can see, there are several differences between nuns and other sisters.
 Women religious is a more encompassing term when referring to both sisters and nuns.
+However, all of these terms are used interchangeably and are socially acceptable to use.

 - New Commentary on the Code of Canon Law by John P. Beal (607-709)